pcrockett/mollysocket-fly/doc/HOWTO.md

 At this point GitHub Actions will update your MollySocket instance once per week.
 If you want to configure this, you can edit the [deploy.yml](../.github/workflows/deploy.yml) file.

-_You may still want to periodically make sure your forked repository is up-to-date with the latest changes here._
+### Subscribe to mollysocket-fly releases

+I periodically update this repository.
+If you want to keep your configuration up-to-date with the latest changes, subscribe to releases on this repository.
+On [the repository's main page](https://github.com/pcrockett/mollysocket-fly) click the _Watch_ button, then _Custom_, then the _Releases_ checkbox.

+When any significant changes happen here, we'll cut a new release, and GitHub will notify you.
+You can read the release notes and optionally synchronize your fork with the main repository.